bimalka98/Hardware-Description-Languages/README.md

 #### Variables (`:=`)

-* variables can be used only within the `process construct`(what is inside the process construct is executed top to bottom sequentially, NOT concurrently)
+* variables can be used only within the `process construct`(what is inside the process construct is executed top to the bottom sequentially, NOT concurrently)
-* Immediate update(right after the operator is executed new value takes the place of previous value.)
+* Immediate update(right after the operator is executed new value takes the place of the previous value.)
-* To assign new value to a variable type object this operator is used.
+* To assign a new value to a variable type object this operator is used.

 ```
 count   := count +1;  -- simulation loop counter